Accurate detection. Expert diagnosis.

 - The technologist will step behind a protective window while the image is taken.

 - The technologist will take 2 pictures of each breast at different angles.
-He or she will need to reposition your breast between pictures.
+They will need to reposition your breast between pictures.

 - After the X-rays have been taken, you will be asked to wait.
 The radiologist will look at the images.
-He or she will make sure they are clear and that no more pictures are needed.
-You may need to have more pictures taken if the radiologist has any questions about the first set of images.
+They will make sure they are clear and that no more pictures are needed.
+You may need to have more pictures taken at the same time or be called back for more testing if the radiologist has any questions about the first set of images.

 - The test takes about 20 to 30 minutes.